10 Little-Known Facebook Features

 Facebook is packed with features.
 There are so many things you can do on Facebook, from adding a life event to your Timeline to planning an event.
 Chances are you know a lot of the big headlines — Groups!
 Photos!
 Friends!
 But there are a number of features more people should know.
 Some are really useful; others are just sort of fun or interesting.
 Hopefully some of these might be interesting or useful to you.

 Friendship pages are basically versions of a Timeline that gets shared between you and your friend.
 It contains a cover photo and as you scroll back through time, you can see the history of your friendship: photos you were both in, posts you left on each other's walls, events you both attended, and so on.
 They are one of the most nostalgic parts of Facebook.

-To see the friendship page for you and a friend, go to her profile and click the gear icon on top of her cover photo.
+To see the friendship page for you and a friend, go to her profile and click the […] button on her cover photo.
 Select See Friendship from the menu that opens.

 Friends lists are a way of making subgroups of your friends.
 You can then use these lists to see different views of News Feed, and to control your privacy.
 Facebook even automatically creates certain lists for you such as Acquaintances and Close Friends.
 You can then edit these lists by adding and removing friends from the lists.
 Once you have lists set up, you can easily share something only with your close friends, or keep your acquaintances from seeing something that's a little more private.

 This is a very small feature, but you'll use it often.
 Sometimes photos that have been taken vertically with your camera get added sideways, causing your friends to need to tilt their heads to the side to view the photo.
 You can actually fix this any time after you've added the photo to Facebook.